-Manchester police officer sacked after sexually assaulting child
+Manchester police officer sacked after sexually assaulting a child

 By Sally Smith